benwiz/graphics/README.md

 - Now
   - Deploy and test the updated `color` function
   - Deploy and test the updated `py-detect-features`
   - Put an end to this project.
-Any further fragment work will be in a new project.
+The only time I should be touching this project is if I finish `clj-detect-features` using AWS Lambda Layers and get rid of `py-detect-features`.

 - Later
   - UI